vdoan/AWS-Kong-ECS/README.md

 # Overview

-Deploy [Kong](https://konghq.com/kong-community-edition/) to AWS, with RDS (Postgres)
+Deploy [Kong](https://konghq.com/kong-community-edition/) to AWS in DB-less mode (no postgresql and no cassandra)

-Note: Service Discovery currently uses [ECS Service Discovery](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-discovery.html)

 # Disclaimer (How this code came to be)
 Once I received the code challenge, I started googling and found the architecture of Kong on AWS ECS is fairly basic.
 I stumbled upon [this article](https://medium.com/@nick.p.doyle/deploying-kong-to-aws-elastic-container-service-with-terraform-9de83d7e21) by [Nick Doyle](https://bitbucket.org/%7B5d0aaa3a-ab6b-4079-8249-6632d8831d28%7D/) that explained how to deploy Kong on AWS ECS.
 I thought it would be a good chance to learn terraform because I've never used it so far and it would be easier than using Cloudformation alone or Cloudformation with say Ansible and Make.